Pakistan Day Parade: History

 The parade was cancelled in 2020 due to the outbreak of the coronavirus in Pakistan, with the cancellation being an attempt to mitigate the fall out from the pandemic.

-The 2021 parade was postponed due to "inclement weather and rain" and was rescheduled to March 25.
+The 2021 Pakistan Day Parade was postponed due to "inclement weather and rain" and was rescheduled to March 25.
+In early March 2023, it was announced that the 2023 Pakistan Day Parade will be held in a limited scale at Aiwan-e-Sadar due to the ongoing economic crisis in the country.
+The parade was then postponed to March 25 due to "inclement weather", but it was cancelled the next day.

+The 2025 Pakistan Day Parade was held at Aiwan-e-Sadr, Islamabad, featuring contingents from the Army, Navy, and Air Force, along with a fly-past by PAF jets.
+President Asif Ali Zardari and Prime Minister Shehbaz Sharif attended the event.
+Due to Ramadan, the parade was held on a limited scale.
+Traffic arrangements were made in Islamabad to facilitate the parade.
+The event highlighted military capabilities and national unity.

 Details

 The first Republic Day parade, as it was then called, was held on 23 March 1956 to mark the day when Pakistan became a republic on the same day.
 The parade was held at Karachi where newly appointed President of Pakistan Iskander Ali Mirza took salute.
-Simoultaneously the parades were held in other major cities and military garrisons.
+Simultaneously the parades were held in other major cities and military garrisons.
 Commander-in-Chief of the Pakistan Army General Ayub Khan took salute in Rawalpindi.
 Local Governors or military commanders took salute in Lahore, Peshawar, Quetta, Multan, Bahawalpur, Rahim Yar Khan and Jhelum.

-The central parade where the President took salute continued to be held at Karachi till 1960 while C-in-C of the army took salute at Rawalpindi.
-In 1961, the Republic Day was named Pakistan Day.
-The central Joint Services parade was held for the first time at Dhaka Race course where President Ayub Khan took salute.
-In 1963 the central parade was held at Fortress Stadium Lahore.

-The central parade has been held at Rawalpindi from 1964 to 1989.
-The parade was shifted to Islamabad in 1990.
-The parade is led by a Parade Commander who is an officer from the Pakistan Army holding the rank of a Brigadier, usually a Brigade Commander or a Station Commander.

 The Sherdils from the Pakistan Air Force Academy at Risalpur take part in the ceremony annually, performing formation aerobatics.
 On the planes used by the group, the Hongdu JL-8, has been showcased at the parade since 1994.
 Other aircraft such as the CAC/PAC JF-17 Thunder have also been unveiled at the parade.
 Bands from the armed forces that are present include the Pakistan Military Academy Band (PMA Band), the Pakistan Armed Forces Band and the Pakistan Air Force Band.

-Accidents and Incidents
+Accidents and incidents

 During the rehearsals for the planned parade on 23 March 2020, a Pakistani Air Force Wing Commander flying in an F-16 jet was killed when it crashed in a wooded area.
 On March 13, 2020, A missing man formation would later be flown by the PAF on 13 March to honor the pilot.

 Ironically PAF lost an aircraft during rehearsals in 1975 while the parade was later cancelled due to inclement weather on the morning of 23 March 1975.

 On March 23 1987, a Mirage aircraft crashed on approach to the parade ground.
 Flight Lieutenant Saeed Iqbal was killed on impact.

 Parade commanders

-The following officers from the army have led the joint services parade (incomplete list):
+The following officers from the army have led the joint services parade: